• Skip to main content

 • Recipe

-• Cocoa Powder - I normally use Hershey's Cocoa Powder, which is easily found in stores and gluten free.
+• Cocoa Powder - I normally use Hershey's Cocoa Powder, which is easily found in most stores and gluten free.
 If you use another brand, make sure it is not dutch process cocoa.

 • Oil - I normally use olive oil, but any light flavor cooking oil will work.
 I've also made this cake with melted coconut oil and it was delicious.
 Don't be tempted to use butter as the cake needs the oil to work.